DanGOTO100/AWS-KMS-Workshop/README.md

 AWS Key Management Service (KMS) makes it easy for you to create and manage keys and control the use of encryption across a wide range of AWS services and in your applications.
 AWS KMS is a secure and resilient service that uses FIPS 140-2 validated hardware security modules to protect your keys.

 This workshop pretends to provide a better understanding on AWS Key Management Service (KMS) through a set of practical exercises.
+Even though previous experience with AWS KMS is not needed, it would be helpful to read the documentation listed in the Pre-Requisites section below, before starting the Workshop.

 The workshop is aligned with the AWS KMS best practices "must-read" Whitepaper "**[AWS Key Management Service Best Practices](https://d0.awsstatic.com/whitepapers/aws-kms-best-practices.pdf)**" and the practices follow its guidelines.

+The entire Workshop can be covered in around two hours, depending on your previous experience with AWS.

 ---